-Haileybury Kormilda Boarding has three boarding houses whose names are drawn from traditional Larrakia words.
+Haileybury Kormilda Boarding will consist of three boarding houses whose names are drawn from traditional Larrakia words.
 The Larrakia people are the traditional owners of the Darwin region.

 What to Bring

 The School provides pillows, towels and bed linen but students can bring their own if preferred.
 Each room has fixed beds, ceiling fan, study desk with chair and wardrobe.
 A television is provided in each common room.
 No televisions are allowed in individual rooms; however, portable stereo systems are permitted.